What is a School of Data fellow?

 When can I expect to know if my application is successful?

 We are planning to announce the selected fellows late March.
-This timeframe will permit coordination for visa applications to the School of Data Summer Camp.
 We will contact all applicants about our decisions.

 If I am not accepted as a fellow this round, may I apply for the next round?